rendall/icebreakers/QUESTIONS.md

   * What is a favorite family memory that you have carried with you into adulthood?
   * What is it that you most desire in life?
   * What is one phrase that you actually hate the sound of?
-  * What is one thing you couldn’t live without?
+  * What is one thing you couldn't live without?
   * What is one thing you would learn if you could go back in time and make small adjustments to your childhood so you could be an expert at it today?
-  * What is something about you that I wouldn’t know just by looking at you?
+  * What is something about you that I wouldn't know just by looking at you?
   * What is something you did at work that no one even noticed?
   * What is something your mother or father often does that you find yourself doing?
   * What is that certain book you think everybody should read?